** Updated – July 2022 **

 Research Associate in Experimental Quantum Photonics

-Where: This is a three-year postdoctoral position in the Beyond Binary Quantum Information research group led by Dr Mehul Malik at the Institute of Photonics and Quantum Sciences (IPAQS) at Heriot-Watt University.
-The BBQ research group is a small, vibrant team of researchers working at the interface of quantum information theory and experiment, with a specific focus on exploring high-dimensional quantum photonic systems and applying them for enhancing modern quantum technologies.
+Where: This is a three-year postdoctoral position in the Beyond Binary Quantum Information research group led by Prof Mehul Malik at the Institute of Photonics and Quantum Sciences (IPAQS) at Heriot-Watt University, Edinburgh, Scotland.
+The BBQ research group is a dynamic team of researchers working at the interface of quantum information theory and experiment, with a specific focus on exploring high-dimensional quantum photonic systems and applying them for enhancing modern quantum technologies.

-The BBQ Lab is situated in a custom-built, state-of-the-art photonics laboratory outfitted with a wide range of equipment including: femtosecond-pulsed and CW sources of entanglement, superconducting nanowire detectors, and telecom and visible light SLMs.
-We are funded by generous grants from the UK EPSRC and the European Commission/QuantERA, with substantial resources available for travel and career development.
+The BBQ Lab is situated in custom-built, state-of-the-art photonics laboratories outfitted with a wide range of equipment including: femtosecond-pulsed and CW sources of entanglement, superconducting nanowire detectors, and telecom and visible light SLMs.
+We are funded by generous grants from the UK EPSRC and the European Research Council, with substantial resources available for travel and career development.
 We have strong links to leadings group in the EU/North America, and additionally benefit from Heriot-Watt’s membership in the UK Quantum Communications and Imaging Hubs.

-What: You will be involved in cutting-edge research projects focusing on the study of quantum systems significantly beyond the qubit regime.
-Your research will aim at gaining exquisite control over the spatial and temporal structure of light, with the ultimate goal of pushing the information and noise limits of quantum information technologies.
-You will play an integral part in projects ranging from robust new tests of Quantum Mechanics to noise-resilient entanglement-based quantum communication, to name just a few.
+What: This position is part of the ERC Starting Grant PIQUaNT.
+You will be involved in cutting-edge research projects focusing on the study of quantum systems significantly beyond the qubit regime.
+Your research will aim at gaining exquisite control over the spatial and temporal structure of light, with the ultimate goal of pushing the information and noise limits of next-generation quantum technologies for communication, computing, and sensing.
+You will play an integral role in upcoming projects, ranging from the control and manipulation of time-frequency entanglement to quantum experiments with state-of-the-art superconducting nanowire detector arrays, to name just a few.

 This is a role with a significant amount of responsibility.
 It will involve overseeing all aspects of our group’s research—from supervising the activities of junior group members, to contributing to the planning and writing of external grant proposals.
 There is plenty of flexibility for pursuing your own research agenda as long as it is aligned with lab activities.
 You will have a strong support network for the development your own career through independent grant/fellowship applications.
 A willingness and ability to travel globally would be an advantage.